hanleyweng/blog/knol/2016/2016-11/air/_posts/2016-11-26-designing-future-interactions.md

 We live in an age of chatbots, contextual user interfaces, autonomous vehicles, deep learning, and drones.
 Yet somehow our interaction paradigms are still performed through touchscreens and cursors.

 Somehow, we are still glued to our screens.
-The only interaction paradigm we have for controlling a device without giving it our visual attention 🙈 is voice.
+The only interaction paradigm we have for controlling a device without giving it our visual attention 🙈 is our voice.
 Whilst I love voice dictation and assistants, they can be inconsistent, slow, and fail in noisy environments.

-For decades we’ve been fascinated with using hand-gestures, however these have been horrendously unuseable in commercial applications*.
+For decades we’ve been fascinated with using hand-gestures, however, these have been horrendously unusable in commercial applications*.
 Deep Neural Networks have the capability to improve accuracy and recognition to an unrecognisable quality.

 <div class="side-note">
 	<p>